Top SAST Tools for 2026

 Key Features:

-• CI/CD Integration: Connects with Jenkins, GitLab, Azure DevOps, and other pipelines.
+• CI/CD integration with Jenkins, GitLab, Azure DevOps, GitHub Actions, and Bitbucket

 Cons: